Rhonda Fleming: Personal life and death

 Through her son, Fleming had two granddaughters, four great-grandchildren, and two great-great-grandchildren.

 Fleming was a Presbyterian.
-She was interred in the plot of her fifth husband, Ted Mann, at the Jewish Hillside Memorial park in Culver City, California upon her death.
+She was interred in the plot of her fifth husband, Ted Mann, at the Jewish Hillside Memorial Park Cemetery in Culver City, California, upon her death.
 Her obituary mentioned that she had been a "faithful and devoted Christian".

-She was a Republican who supported Dwight Eisenhower during the 1952 presidential election.
+Fleming was a member of the Republican Party, was a lifelong activist in the party, and was good friends with Ronald Reagan since working with him in the 1950s.

+In 1995, she was honored with the Women's International Center Living Legacy Award, and on the 100th anniversary of Fleming's birth, Turner Classic Movies honored her on Summer Under the Stars, programming a 24-hour block of her films.
+It was Fleming's first time on the lineup.

 Fleming died on October 14, 2020, due to complications from aspiration pneumonia at Saint John's Health Center, Santa Monica at the age of 97.

-On the 100th anniversary of Fleming's birth, Turner Classic Movies honored her on Summer Under the Stars, programming a 24-hour block of her films.
-It was Fleming's first time on the lineup.